 Dr. Jay Kacherski

 Jay Kacherski spent two years living in Mexico as a Fulbright Scholar and member of the guitar faculty at the Escuela Nacional de Música, the music conservatory for the National University of Mexico (UNAM) researching, performing, and promoting contemporary classical guitar music of Mexico.
-His guide and teacher for this work was the world-renowned Mexican guitarist Juan Carlos Laguna.
+His guide and teacher for this work was the world-renowned Mexican guitarist Dr. Juan Carlos Laguna.
 Kacherski has since premiered and recorded many new works from Mexico and has created a complete catalog of Mexican guitar works with links to videos, audio, scores, and more that can be found at www.kacherskiguitar.com.

-Jay Kacherski is currently on the guitar faculty at McNeese State University, Loyola University, the University of New Orleans, as well as NOCCA, the New Orleans Center for Creative Arts.
-He has presented at music conventions and festivals throughout the U.S. and is often invited to adjudicate national and international competitions.
+Jay Kacherski is currently on the guitar faculty at Loyola University of New Orleans, the University of New Orleans, and McNeese State University, as well as NOCCA, the New Orleans Center for Creative Arts.
+He has presented at music conventions and festivals throughout the U.S. and is often invited to adjudicate at national and international competitions.
 As a teacher, his students have been finalists and winners of international solo and chamber music competitions and recipients of scholarships for continued study.

 Kacherski is the Artistic Director of the Houston Classical Guitar Festival and Competition and the Loyola Guitar Festival in New Orleans as well as the Director of the Francis G. Bulber Youth Orchestra Guitar Program.
 His academic studies include a Doctor of Musical Arts degree from the University of Texas at Austin, a Master of Music degree in Guitar Performance and Literature from the Eastman School of Music, and undergraduate degrees from Florida Southern College where he graduated with honors.